timhuang1/timhuang1.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me: Junqi Zhang (张俊祺)"
+title: "About Me: Xinting Huang"
 excerpt: "About me"
 author_profile: true
 redirect_from: